Air purifiers are good for your skin.

 3 Non Air Purifier Tips On Improving Skin Condition

 Cleanse & moisturize.
-Even though there are fewer particulates setting down on your skin with an air purifier, is better to wash your skin daily to clear our any leftover.
+Even though fewer particulates are setting down on your skin with an air purifier, it is better to wash your skin daily to clear any leftovers.
 The fewer irritants are there on your skin, the more oxygen your skin would be able to inhale.
-Oxygen plays a key role in slowing down skin age and appearance of wrinkles.
+Oxygen plays a key role in slowing down skin age and the appearance of wrinkles.
 To cap it off, use a moisturizer to keep your skin hydrated while forming a protective barrier against pollutants.

 Drink plenty of water and exercise on a regular basis.
 Avoid smoking and hanging around with smokers.
 Remember, Air purifier by no means is an all-in-one solution.
 A beautiful Skin Starts From Within.

-It's a fact that people spend more time indoor than outdoor.
+It's a fact that people spend more time indoors than outdoor.
 According to a research report in China, exposure to PM2.5 particulates is directly linked with skin aging.
-Using SCINEXA as the instrument to measure skin aging, the result shows pigment spots on forehead rise 12.5% more spots of IQR, P-value 0.0371.
+Using SCINEXA as the instrument to measure skin aging shows pigment spots on forehead rise 12.5% more spots of IQR, P-value 0.0371.
 Wrinkle on upper lip rise 7.7% more per increase of IQR, P-value 0.0218.
-The reason for that is the PM2.5 particulates carries chemicals and metals that are capable of localizing in mitochondria and ROS.
-This lead to collagen degradation in human skin that resulted in wrinkle.
+The reason for that is that the PM2.5 particulates carry chemicals and metals capable of localizing in mitochondria and ROS.
+This led to collagen degradation in human skin that resulted in a wrinkle.

 What Causes Skin Allergies?

 Genetic, food, and indoor air quality are the main causes of your skin troubles.
-Most people are aware of food and immunization troubles but not so with its surrounding environment.
-Indoor pollutants are a very common problem in the city area yet often overlooked by most people.
-Common triggers include cigarette, cooking, and household chemicals that will affect our skin condition.
-Other factors include direct contact with airborne allergens such as bacteria, fungus, parasites or dust mites.
+Most people are aware of food and immunization troubles but not its surrounding environment.
+Indoor pollutants are a very common problem in the city area yet are often overlooked by most people.
+Common triggers include cigarette, cooking, and household chemicals that affect our skin condition.
+Other factors include direct contact with airborne allergens such as bacteria, fungus, parasites, or dust mites.
 Pimples, blackheads are some of the signs that our skin is congested with microbes.
-When your skin is so parched from all the blockage, any skincare you applied will be ineffective.
-Your skin will not be able to fully absorb the vitamins and minerals it required.
+When your skin is so parched from all the blockage, any skincare you apply will be ineffective.
+Your skin will not fully absorb the vitamins and minerals required.